 Both the Ulrich existence problem and the Ulrich complexity problem have been elucidated only for a few cases.
-We focus here on the case when $X$ is a hypersurface in $\PP^{n+1}$ over an algebraically closed field $\kk$.
-Using the generalized Clifford algebra, Backelin and Herzog proved in \cite{BH89} that any hypersurface $X$ has an Ulrich sheaf.
+We focus here on the case when $X$ is a hypersurface in $\PP^{n+1}$ over an algebraically closed field $\kk$ of characteristic different from $2$.
+Using the generalized Clifford algebra, Backelin and Herzog proved in \cite{BH89} that any hypersurface $X$ has an Ulrich sheaf (even in characteristic 2).
 However, their construction yields an Ulrich sheaf of rank $d^{\tau(X)-1}$, where $\tau(X)$ is the Chow rank of $X$ (i.e. the smallest length of an expression of the defining equation of $X$ as sums of products of $d$ linear forms), often much bigger than $\mathrm{uc}(X)$.

 Looking in more detail at the Ulrich complexity problem for smooth hypersurfaces of degree $d$ in $\PP^{n+1}$, the situation is well-understood for arbitrary $n$ only for $d=2$.
 Indeed, in this case the only indecomposable Ulrich bundles on $X$ are spinor bundles, which have rank $2^{\lfloor (n-1)/2 \rfloor}$ \cite{BEH87}.
 On the other hand, for $d \ge 3$, the Ulrich complexity problem is wide open except for a very few small-dimensional cases.
-For instance, smooth cubic curves and surfaces always $X$ satisfy $\mathrm{uc}(X)=1$, while for smooth cubic threefolds $X$ we have $\mathrm{uc}(X)=2$, (cf. \cite{Bea00, Bea02, LMS15}).
+For instance, any smooth cubic curve or surface $X$ satisfies $\mathrm{uc}(X)=1$, while for smooth cubic threefolds $X$ we have $\mathrm{uc}(X)=2$, (cf. \cite{Bea00, Bea02, LMS15}).